JoANeS86/ML-on-Google-Cloud/notes.md

 Keras is a neural network Application Programming Interface (API) for Python that is tightly integrated with TensorFlow, which is used to build machine learning models.
 Keras' models offer a simple, user-friendly way to define a neural network, which will then be built for you by TensorFlow.

+Deep learning models are built by stacking layers of neurons, where each neuron applies a weighted sum to its inputs followed by a non-linear activation function.
+Linear layers alone, no matter how many are stacked, cannot increase the model’s expressive power—they collapse into a single linear transformation.
+Non-linear activation functions such as ReLU, sigmoid, tanh, and their variants are what allow deep neural networks to learn complex patterns.
+ReLU is especially popular due to its simplicity and fast training, though variants like Leaky ReLU, ELU, and GELU exist to mitigate issues such as the dying ReLU problem.

+High-level APIs like **tf.keras** provide an accessible, modular, and flexible interface for defining, training, and evaluating deep learning models.
+Users can create models by stacking layers, specifying activation functions, compiling them with optimizers and loss functions, and fitting them on data.
+Optimizers such as SGD, Adam, and FTRL iteratively update the model’s weights to minimize the loss function.
+Deep networks can achieve more powerful learning but need care to avoid overfitting, using techniques like regularization, and their training progress can be monitored with metrics, callbacks, and visualization tools.

+Once a model is trained and performing well, it can be saved and exported using the **SavedModel** format, which is portable, language-neutral, and compatible with TensorFlow Serving.
+Exported models can then be deployed to cloud platforms, such as Google Cloud AI Platform, where they can be versioned and served for scalable predictions.
+This allows client applications—web, mobile, or other code—to access the trained model for inference without needing the original in-memory model object.
+Overall, this workflow—from feature selection, model design, training, and deployment—enables deep learning models to move from experimentation to real-world applications.

 ---